Deborah has several alcoholic relatives. She became active in Al-anon, for families of alcoholics, over 37 years ago, often helping others.

 Making Amends to the Alcoholic

 The first person you should make your Ninth Step amends to is the alcoholic.
-The way to begin your amends is to simply apologize for your past emotional outbursts and anything cruel or uncaring which you have said or done.
+The way to begin your amends is to simply apologize for your past emotional outbursts and anything cruel or uncaring that you have said or done.
 However, apologies are meaningless if you do not change your behavior.
 Changed behavior is how Al-Anon members usually make amends.
 Therefore, you also need to begin to treat the alcoholic differently in the future.
 Moderate your voice.
 Stop trying to control the alcoholic or correct their behavior.
 Let them make their own mistakes and suffer the consequences.
 Let them be.

 You may also want to read some of the Al-Anon books and other literature when starting your amends.
 "The Dilemma of the Alcoholic Marriage" was my favorite when my husband first joined Alcoholics Anonymous.
 It explained some of the frustrations which I had in dealing with my husband.
 For example, why was it that he would listen to another alcoholic and make a change to his behavior when I had been telling him exactly the same thing for years?
-I had so many resentments about that, it was hard for me to be supportive of his Alcoholics Anonymous program.
+I had so many resentments about that that it was hard for me to be supportive of his Alcoholics Anonymous program.
 Eventually, by reading this book and talking with other Al-Anon members, I came to accept that he had to make decisions on his own, not because I had manipulated him.

 Making Amends to Friends and Family

-When you stop spending so much energy trying to control the alcoholic, you may be surprised at how much energy you have left to become a better parent, child, sibling or friend to the people you love.
+When you stop spending so much energy trying to control the alcoholic, you may be surprised at how much energy you have left to become a better parent, child, sibling, or friend to the people you love.
 Your relationships will improve as you become a better person.

-You will learn that you do not have to apologize for anyone else, other than yourself.
+You will learn that you do not have to apologize for anyone else other than yourself.
 If your alcoholic spouse has disappointed your children or other family members, you do not need to apologize for their behavior.
 Instead, concentrate on how you behaved and make amends for that.
 Were you irritable with your spouse and took it out on your children?
 Apologize to your children for your grouchiness and try to change your future behavior.
 The atmosphere in your home will improve dramatically.

 What to Do When You Cannot Make Amends to the Person

 If you are in a situation where you are unable to make Ninth Step amends to someone because they have died or moved away, you can still change your future behavior towards others.
 For example, if you were angry with your mother-in-law because you believed she was enabling her alcoholic son, you may now regret that you cannot make amends since she has died.
-However, by treating other relatives better in the future, and no longer blaming them for the actions of the alcoholic, you will be making amends to that mother-in-law, as well.
+However, by treating other relatives better in the future and no longer blaming them for the actions of the alcoholic, you will be making amends to that mother-in-law, as well.

-Be especially careful about making amends which could hurt someone else.
+Be especially careful about making amends that could hurt someone else.
 For example, if you told lies to your husband’s employer in order to protect him, there is nothing to be gained by calling them up and telling them that you lied when you told them he had the flu in the past when he was actually hung over.
 At the same time, you can make amends for this past behavior by not continuing to tell those lies in the future.
 Simply tell the alcoholic that you don’t want to harm him by exposing the lies you told in the past; however, you will not be covering up for him in the future.

 The same is true if the alcoholic is a friend or relative.
 If, for example, you know they have been unfaithful to their spouse, it is NOT your place to reveal that information.
 Some people believe they are making their own amends when they create chaos in the life of another person.
 That only will eventually mean that you will have more amends to make.
 Focus on your own life and your own behavior.
 Let people work out their own problems, whether they are alcoholics or not.
 You will find that you will get along with others much better.